AdamsLair/duality/README.md

 If you want to build Duality yourself, you can do so using Visual Studio or MonoDevelop by simply opening `Duality.sln` and selecting "Build Solution".
 If you're on a non-Windows system, you will only be able to build core projects and have to unload any editor projects first.
 When building Duality from the command line, make sure to call `nuget restore Duality.sln` first, so the required packages can be restored.

 All framework build results will be located in the shared `Build/Output` folder.
 Sample project build results will be in their respective `Content/Plugins` subdirectories.
+To launch any of the included sample projects after building Duality, select it as a startup project in your IDE.
+Otherwise, you can use either `DualityEditor` or `DualityLauncher` as a startup project.

 ### Contributing